I thought it would be great to show you the process I used to make G5’s 4th birthday cake.

 The outside deck area became ‘Fueling Station Ergo’

-In this photo party boy Luke is in his mums arms (Princess Leia), with Leeara dressed as a storm trooper, and Casey dressed in style as well.
+In this photo party boy G6 is in his mums arms (Princess Leia), with G1 dressed as a storm trooper, and G3 dressed in style as well.

 And here is Dad, Darth Vader with his three children!
 (I told you it was the best Star Wars themed party ever!)